-The 2012 UN Sustainable Development Conference is an opportunity to harness the potential of inclusive green growth, to move beyond GDP and incorporate natural capital accounting, to scale up integrated approaches to cityscapes, landscapes, and oceans, and to set international sustainable development goals (SDGs) for energy, food, and water that can shift the world to a more sustainable path to the future.
+The 2012 UN Conference on Sustainable Development is an opportunity to harness the potential of inclusive green growth, to move beyond GDP and incorporate natural capital accounting, to scale up integrated approaches to cityscapes, landscapes, and oceans, and to set international sustainable development goals (SDGs) for energy, food, and water that can shift the world to a more sustainable path to the future.

 Inclusive green growth is the pathway to sustainable development.
 It is the way to reconcile the rapid growth required to bring developing countries to the level of prosperity to which they aspire, meet the needs of the more than 1 billion people still living in poverty, and fulfill the global imperative of a better environment.